 To provide the most accurate and actionable feedback, it is vital that we first collect a sufficient base level of data that falls within a set of parameters we have established to ensure your EvoLab data is as error-free as possible.

 Since running is, generally speaking, the most accessible workout type for the broad population, we decided to use this activity type as the initial data generator.
-Once you've unlocked EvoLab, it will be able to make assessments about your fitness level no matter the activity you choose to participate in.
+Once you have unlocked EvoLab, it will be able to make assessments about your fitness level no matter the activity you choose to participate in.

 EvoLab Criteria:

 - For example, if your max heart rate is 180 and resting heart rate is 50, your heart rate reserve is 130.
-50% of 130 is 65 and 90% is 117.
-Now to get the target range, we'll add resting heart rate to the previous numbers.
-65+50=115 and 117+50=167.
-To stay within the range for this example, a runner needs to maintain a heart rate reading between 115 and 167 bpm.
+65% of 130 is 84.5.
+Now to get the target range, we will add resting heart rate to the previous numbers.
+84.5+50=134.5.
+To qualify for this example, a runner needs to maintain a heart rate reading over 134.5bpm.

 FAQ's: